The Preacher's Part In Harry's Royal Wedding

 how long did preacher preach prince harry

-Bishop Michael Curry, the first black presiding bishop of the Episcopal Church, preached at the wedding of Prince Harry and Meghan Markle.
-The 65-year-old preacher quoted Martin Luther King, Jr. and referenced a hymnal sung by slaves in the antebellum South to talk about the power of love to change the world.
+Bishop Michael Curry, the first black presiding bishop of the Episcopal Church, gave a powerful and passionate 14-minute sermon at the royal wedding of Prince Harry and Meghan Markle.
+The Chicago-born bishop quoted Martin Luther King Jr. and referenced slavery to emphasise the power of love to change the world.
+He captivated the audience with his message of love, describing it as a force for positive change and social justice.
+Bishop Curry's sermon was a highlight of the wedding, leaving a lasting impression on those in attendance and viewers worldwide.

 Characteristics Values